 Our online BSW degree offers an “interactive classroom,” in which you can interact with your professor and other students through video interaction.
 Our professors are available and personable and can provide individualized attention thanks to the small class sizes.
 You’ll also be able to complete a debriefing session with your professors to help solve any problems.
 Additionally, our social work faculty are experienced in working with non-traditional students who are seeking a comprehensive, experiential social work education.

 Campbellsville University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Our online Bachelor of Social Work program is also accredited by the Council on Social Work Education (CSWE).
 The fully online program gives you the opportunity to study whenever best fits your busy personal and professional schedules.
 The program’s faculty members also have a wide range of real-life experiences that they incorporate into the curriculum.

 Related Social Work Degrees

-Our online BSW degree consists of a total of 120 credit hours, with 57 credit hours for the social work core curriculum and an additional nine hours of electives.
+Our online BSW degree consists of a total of 120 credit hours, with 51 credit hours for the social work core curriculum and an additional six hours of electives.
 The four-year program can be completed in as little as two years, depending on the amount of credits transferred.

 The General Education component of undergraduate degrees provides the student with a basic understanding of a broad range of subjects.
 This supports the liberal arts emphasis of the University’s academic mission.